HomePropertiesRentalsGuides to FranceRegions of FranceServicesForumsVersion FrançaiseNews

 If you fail to regularise the situation, you face the prospect of harsher treatment as your name will be added to a central register called the Fichier Central de Chèque (FCC) and you will then banned from issuing cheques for 5 years.
 There will also be bank charges and you may be liable to a fine from the Trésor Public .

-If you are paying a large sum by cheque or you are nervous about payment by cheque then it is possible to obtain a bank guarantee cheque in the same manner as is the case in the UK.
-Your bank will make a charge for this service.
+If you are paying a large sum by cheque or you are nervous about being paid by cheque then it is possible to obtain a bank guarantee cheque in the same manner as is the case in most countries.
+There will be a charge for this service.

 It is also illegal (at least technically!) to write a post-dated cheque and neither is it legal to pre-date a cheque.